sigma7zero/MapStar.github.io/README.md

 # MapStar
 Welcome!
-This is the home repository for the MapStar app.
+\nThis is the home repository for the MapStar app.
 A simple-to-use, web-centric,  level map editor.
 Cross-platform and tablet-enabled.
+Version: alpha 0.1.0

 https://sigma7zero.github.io/MapStar.github.io/